LasaleFamine/http-server-pwa/README.md

 ## Production usage

-The server will not create any SSL certificate on the fly when you set `process.env.NODE_ENV = production`.
+The server will not create any SSL certificate on the fly when you set `process.env.NODE_ENV = production` even if `--ssl` flag is passed down.
 You have two alternatives here:
-- use [CloudFlare](https://cloudflare.com) free certification for your domain - easy peasy
+- use a reverse proxy like [CloudFlare](https://cloudflare.com) and get free certification for your domain - easy peasy
-- pass down to pwa-server your `.pem` KEY and CERT path inside your local/production system
+- use a custom reverse proxy like Nginx and load your certification from there

+I currently don't want to support a custom certificate load.
+PR are always welcome.

 ## Usage